Confederate Heritage Fund

 Morrill Tariff Act, the highest import tax in U.S. history, which

-the Union to pay this new higher 40% tax to finance the U.S.
+to pay this new higher 40% tax to finance the U.S.

 Government and subsidize Northern business monopolies.

-course, pay Lincoln's oppressive 40% tax.
+course, paid Lincoln's oppressive 40% tax.

-unfair taxes and not slavery, it is unlikely they will return.
+and not slavery, they did not return.

 Further justifying the South's right to independence is the fact

-that Lincoln was elected President of the United States in a four
+that Lincoln was elected President of the United States in a

-even one vote in the deep South).
+receive even one vote in the deep South).

 During the Presidential Campaign, Abraham Lincoln had